 Growing up with a father who is an absolute soccer fanatic, I never understood the appeal of watching other people sport.
-I do enjoy exercising and make an effort to stay in shape, but as a kid I hated having to watch soccer games night after night (as opposed to playing Nintendo on our one and only TV), and the many attempts of my parents to get me into any kind of sports myself all failed miserably.
-Even as an adult with complete control of what I watch on TV, I still avoid sports and sport-themed anime like a plague, until Bamboo Blade tempted me out of my comfort zone.
+I do enjoy exercising and make an effort to stay in shape, but as a kid I hated having to watch soccer games night after night, as opposed to playing Nintendo on our one and only TV.
+Even as an adult with complete control of what I watch, I still tend to avoid sports and sport-themed anime like a plague.
+That is, until Bamboo Blade tempted me out of my comfort zone.
 Turns out that kendo is actually really cool…

 I am ashamed to admit I originally thought kendo was more of a wrestling-type sport, so when I noticed it was more like fencing with wooden swords that was a pleasant surprise in and of itself.
 Director Hisashi Saitou also managed to make it look exciting and fast-paced, as opponents clash with their swords and strike at the weak spots in their foe’s defenses, accompanied by shouts and a bit of animated exaggeration to make it all come together.
 You also don’t have to sit through any lengthy rundowns of all the rules, as they manage to ease you into those quickly and without too much confusion.

 After seeing it animated here I actually became curious and looked up a few major kendo matches to see how real-life pros do it.
 And hey, if a lazybones like me with no love for sports at all can enjoy it, then I can only imagine fans will have an even better time.